 We used the following supplies on this dresser:

-The first step is to remove the paint from the dresser, so we turn to our preferred paint stripper, CitriStrip.
-We use a cheap paintbrush to apply the CitriStrip, and then we let it sit for a while.
+The first step is to remove the paint from the dresser, so we turn to one of our favorite stripping gels, CitriStrip.
+We used a cheap paintbrush to apply the CitriStrip, and then we let it sit for a while.
 You will be able to tell when it starts to work because the paint will start bubbling up (the picture on the bottom left shows this).
-After letting it sit for a while (on this project we let it sit for a couple of hours) we will use a scraper and scrape off the paint.
+After letting it sit for a while (on this project, we let it sit for a couple of hours), we used a scraper and scraped off the paint.
 Sometimes you might need to use a little muscle to get the paint off.
 As we noted above, it is important that you ensure that all of the CitriStrip is removed, or it could affect your finish later on.

 We applied the same paint stripping process to the drawers of the dresser.

 After we stripped the dresser, we still needed to sand it down.
-We started with our orbital sander using an 80 grit sandpaper.
-Then, we hand sanded with a 120 grit sandpaper.
+We started with our orbital sander using 80 grit sandpaper.
+Then, we hand sanded it with 120 grit sandpaper.
 This process seems to be quite effective in putting the dresser in its bare-bones state.

-After we sanded the dresser down, we made sure to tape the inside of the of the body and the inside of the drawers.
-It is always important to remember to tape the inside of the body where the drawers will slide in and out of.
-This is not a necessary step, but if you want to have a re-purposed dresser that looks professional grade, then every detail matters.
+After we sanded the dresser down, we made sure to tape the inside of the body and the inside of the drawers.
+It is always important to remember to tape the inside of the body where the drawers will slide in and out of it.
+Taping is not a necessary step, but if you want to have a re-purposed dresser that looks professional-grade, then every detail matters.

 Then, we applied a coat of red oak stain to the drawers of the dresser.
 Some of the old paint was still embedded in the wood of the dresser (white color, not that ugly green), which worked out great for more of a rustic look.

 After the drawers were stained, we painted the body of the dresser.
-It still took three coats of paint in order to prevent the original color of the wood from bleeding through (This tends to be the case when using lighter colors, like white).
+It still took three coats of paint to prevent the wood's original color from bleeding through (This tends to be the case when using lighter colors, like white).

 Once the stain and the paint had completely dried, we applied wax to the dresser.
-This was the first project that we used the Minwax paste wax, but it seemed to do a sufficient job in smoothing out the surface of the dresser, and provide adequate protection.
+This project was the first time we used the Minwax paste wax, but it seemed to do a sufficient job smoothing out the surface of the dresser and providing adequate protection.

 The last step was to put the hardware on the dresser.
-The friends that we purchased the dresser from had the glass knobs that are on the top drawer, while we used the dresser's original hardware on the rest of the drawers.
+The friends from whom we purchased the dresser had the glass knobs on the top drawer, while we used the dresser's original hardware on the rest of the drawers.